reasonml-editor/vim-reason-plus/README.md

 # Vim/Neovim support for [Reason](http://reasonml.github.io)

-To have the complete Vim/Neovim Reason experience, there are two plugins to install: this one, and [language-server](https://github.com/jaredly/reason-language-server).
+To have the complete Vim/Neovim Reason experience, there are two plugins to install: this one, and the [language-server](https://github.com/jaredly/reason-language-server).

 This one provides syntax highlight, snippets for Reason and allows related features to recognize the Reason syntax.